yannickspies/anthropic-computer-use-bash-and-files/README.md

 # Anthropic Computer Use POC -> Bash and Text Tools
-> Let Claude 3.5 Sonnet NEW operate your terminal andedit your files for you.
+> Let Claude 3.5 Sonnet NEW operate your terminal and edit your files for you.
 > Proof of concept

 <img src="./images/computer_use.png" alt="anthropic-computer-use" style="max-width: 800px;">